chriswalsh08/frogman-adventure/README.md

 # Frogman Adventures

-A Unity 2D game made with C#
+A Unity 2D game made with C#.
+My first Unity game ever.
+Mainly made this to explore the different features of the Unity engine and to familiarize myself with the game development process.
+The asset pack I used for this game has a bunch of enemy sprites and fun platformer blocks in it, and I'd love to add them in some time!